Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Bradley-Terry-Luce (BTL)

 Unlike the previous four methods, the Bradley-Terry-Luce (BTL) [@dykstra_rank_1960] model is probabilistic.
-However, it's similar to the win Count, Borda and weighted Borda methods in that it generates scores for each student that we use to sort them.
-Also, unlike weighted borda it does not take into account the grader.
+However, it's similar to the win count, Borda and weighted Borda methods in that it generates scores for each student that we use to sort them.
+Also, unlike weighted Borda it does not take into account the grader.

 Under the BTL model, the probability of a student $a$ beating student $b$ is: